So you finally found me . . . .

 How do you know me?

 A little of my past might help.
 I was born and bred in Glasgow, growing up mostly in the south side, in Pollok.
 Schooldays were spent at Lourdes School there.
 For several years, I worked in the Royal Beatson Hospital’s Institute for Cancer Research, in Glasgow’s city centre.
 In 1975 I left Glasgow for Edinburgh and a career in Post Office Telecommunications, later British Telecom.
-I’m also a graduate of the University of Edinburgh.
+I’m also a graduate (mathematics) of the University of Edinburgh.
 In 1986 I left Scotland for London and a big computing project with British Telecom.
-If you’re still not sure after these clues, just drop me a line anyway…
+If you’re still not sure after these clues, just drop me a line anyway.

 How can you contact me?

-The email to use is alex_macphee AT outlook DOT com.
+The email to use is alex_macphee AT hotmail DOT com.
 Just make the obvious substitutions, which are there to avoid being sucked in by these wicked spamsters.
 If our paths have crossed at any time, please drop me a note, even if it’s just to say ‘hello’ from a distance.